manelpuig/rUBot_mecanum_ws/Documentation/02_ROSenvironment_setup.md

   - Select "Real robots", select the rUBot you have configured previously and "connect"
   - You can control the robot from the same TheConstruct environment you are using for simulation

-The real rUBot is usually connectet to a public network with "robotics_ub" hotspot and the ROS environment is installed in a PC connected to a public network (the same "robotics_ub" or a different one).
+The real rUBot is usually connected to a public network with "robotics_ub" hotspot and the ROS environment is installed in a PC connected to a public network (the same "robotics_ub" or a different one).

 ### **2.1.2 WSL ROS environment**